 If you’re looking for some walking boots, I can recommend these Salomon’s.

-Where to Buy: Salomon Manilla Walking Boot Review – A lightweight boot for women
+Price Guide: Salomon Manilla Walking Boot Review – A lightweight boot for women